bitrise-io/stacks/content/stack_reports/aws/aws-mac-virtualized.md

 {{< vm_images >}}

-To see what software is included in each image, select the relevant Xcode version's stack report from the sidebar.
+To see what software is included in each image, select the relevant Xcode version's stack report in the sidebar.